ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-If you’re like most ZeroMQ users, at this stage your mind is starting to think, “What kind of evil stuff can I do if I plug random socket types into the proxy?”
+If you're like most ZeroMQ users, at this stage your mind is starting to think, “What kind of evil stuff can I do if I plug random socket types into the proxy?”
 The short answer is: try it and work out what is happening.
 In practice, you would usually stick to ROUTER/DEALER, XSUB/XPUB, or PULL/PUSH.

 #### Transport Bridging